marcpre/personal_blog_eleventy/README.md

 161. Medical advice from GPT is similar to asking a database of health data
 162. Next step in ai (after llms)
 163. AI für Gutenachtgeschichten in der früh, dann kann das Kind direkt mit ChatGPT sprechen und die Eltern schalfen dann noch
+164. Factors for an automated high traffic website with potential